kevinbeirne1/CS50W-Projects/README.md

 Working from the Outside-In TDD was really beneficial for me.
 I had initially started this project prior to reading the TDD above and was essentially trying an inside-out approach.
 I started by generating my models, and then writing tests for the code I'd already written.
 This led to me massively overengineering my models and making them more complicated than they needed to be.
 See [code_example-TDD-vs-non_TDD.md](https://github.com/kevinbeirne1/CS50W-Projects/blob/Project_4-Network/code_example-TDD-vs-non_TDD.md) for an example of this.

 ### Deployment History
-Initial versions of the live website used this template to deploy the project to a Digital Ocean droplet using the ansible playbook in `deploy/`.
+Initial versions of the live website used this template to deploy the project to a DigitalOcean droplet using the Ansible playbook in `deploy/`.
-Later versions have been moved to heroku to take advantage of their free developer tier.
+Later versions have been moved to Heroku to take advantage of their free developer tier.

-### Things to work on?
+### Things to work on
-- At this poing I do not use any mocks in my testing
+- At this poing I do not use any mocks in my testing.
-  - If for nothing other than a learning exercise it would be useful to try go back isolate the unit tests from the database
+  - If for nothing other than a learning exercise, it would be useful to go back and isolate the unit tests from the database.
 - The CSS/Bootstrap is very rudimentary.
-  - My currently level of knowledge of Bootstrap capabilities is relatively low, and I prioritised working on other aspects of the project instead of improving my Bootstrap
+  - My current level of knowledge of Bootstrap capabilities is relatively low, and I prioritized working on other aspects of the project instead of deep diving my Bootstrap.
-- Write the Javascript in React
+- Write the JavaScript in React.
-  - JQuery was used in the TDD book and used it in this project because of familiarity.
-React also seems commonly used library and would be useful to learn
+  - JQuery was used in the TDD book, and I used it in this project because of familiarity.
+React also seems to be a commonly used library that would be useful to learn.
-- ~~Deploy the project to a server for ease of displaying my skills~~
+- ~~Deploy the project to a server for ease of displaying my skills~~ Done!
 - Refactor the 4 separate like/unlike and follow/unfollow views into 2 views as most of their code is duplicated
-  - Quick and dirty method was to create separate views for each.
+  - The app currently displays separate views for both becuase it was quicker to code.

 ### Things to try differently on future projects
 - Use [Cypress](https://docs.cypress.io/guides/getting-started/) instead of Selenium for FTs
-  - I think it also may be possible to use cypress to test the JS instead of QUnit
+  - I think it also may be possible to use Cypress to test the JS instead of QUnit
 - Use [pytest](https://pytest-django.readthedocs.io/en/latest/) instead of the built-in test runner

 ---